Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Empire State Building

-Needless to say, climbing the Empire State Building is a must when traveling to New York: this is one of the most iconic buildings in New York and also offers the chance to visit its observatory for some of the best views of downtown Manhattan.
+It goes without saying that climbing the Empire State Building is a must when traveling to New York: this is one of the most iconic buildings in New York and also offers the possibility to visit its observatory to get some of the best views of downtown Manhattan.

-• Price if you buy the ticket separately: from 35 Euros
+• Price buying the ticket separately: from 35 Euros

-• How the pass works: Skip the line to buy tickets and go directly to the security checkpoint, where you can show your pass and they will let you through.
-Please note that the CityPass includes two entrances at different times to the Empire State Building.
+• How the pass works: Skip the line to buy your tickets and go directly to the security checkpoint, where you can show your pass and they will let you through.
+Please note that the New York CityPASS® includes two tickets at different times to the Empire State Building.

 Top of the Rock

-The Top of the Rock (located in Rockefeller Plaza) offers the best views of New York from a skyscraper: it is from here that all those wonderful postcard photos of the Empire State have been taken.
+The Top of the Rock (located in Rockefeller Plaza) offers the best views of New York from a skyscraper: this is where all those wonderful postcard photos of the Empire State have been taken.

 • Price: Admission to the Top of the Rock is 35€ (adults) and 30€ (children).
 Children under 6 years old get in for free.